Canon T7 vs Panasonic GX8

 Feature comparison: Canon T7 vs Panasonic GX8

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the GX8 has an electronic viewfinder (2360k dots), while the T7 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GX8 offers a wider field of view (100%) than the one in the T7 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GX8 has a higher magnification (0.77x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon T7 and Panasonic GX8 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The T7 has one, while the GX8 does not.
 While the built-in flash of the T7 is not very powerful, it can at times be useful as a fill-in light.The GX8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the T7 does not have a selfie-screen.